Tuning proximity-induced spin-orbit coupling in graphene/WSe$_{2}$ heterostructures: Tuning proximity-induced SOC using twist angle dependence

 \subsection{Characterization \\}

 All measurements were carried out under cryogenic conditions at temperatures between $1.5$ and $1.7\,$K. An AC voltage $U_{bias}=0.3\,$V at a frequency $f=13~$Hz was applied to the Hall-bar in series with a bias resistor $R_{v}=10\,$M$\Omega$, delivering an AC current $I\approx 30\,$nA.
 Four-point lock-in measurements were carried out to obtain the four-point resistance $R_{xx}$ as a function of the gate voltage $U_{g}$ applied to the Si gate electrode of the Si/SiO$_{2}$ chip (see Figs. \ref{Fig. 4.} (a) and S1 (Supplementary Material) \cite{SM} for both $R_{xx}$ and $\sigma_{xx}$).
-Taking the sample dimensions into account, we determined the conductivity $\sigma_{xx}$ as a function of the gate voltage and the charge carrier mobility $\mu$ (see table \ref{Tabelle1}).
+Taking the sample dimensions into account, we determined the conductivity $\sigma_{xx}$ as a function of the gate voltage.
+From the slope of the $\sigma_{xx}$ vs. $U_{g}$ curve we determined the charge carrier mobility $\mu$ (see table \ref{Tabelle1}).

-Subsequently, the diffusion coefficient $D$ and the momentum relaxation time $\tau_{p}$ were calculated as a function of the charge carrier density $n$ (see Figs. \ref{Fig. 4.} (b) and S2 (Supplementary Material) \cite{SM}). \\
+Using the mean free path $l_{mfp} = \hbar\sqrt{\pi n}\mu/e$ we subsequently calculated the diffusion coefficient $D= v_F l_{mfp}/2$ and the momentum relaxation time $\tau_{p}=l_{mfp}/v_F$ as a function of the charge carrier density $n$ (see Figs. \ref{Fig. 4.} (b) and S2 (Supplementary Material) \cite{SM}). \\